 Saving and planning for your future children’s college, is a big financial goal.
 It’s a great way to get your kids off to a strong financial start because many jobs will pay higher salaries for graduates, and if you cover the cost, they will likely graduate with little to no debt.

 However, your partner may think that saving and paying for your child’s college is important and you may disagree about how much, if any, of the expense you should cover.
-You may want to consider the likelihood that your future children will attend college, how many children you will have, and how much of the expense you would like to cover.
+You may want to consider the likelihood that your future children will attend college, how many children you’ll have, and how much of the expense you would like to cover.

 Additionally, saving for college can make a huge dent in your budget.
 You may want to have a conversation about if this expense will take priority over other saving and spending goals.